Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

 Here are some types of medications that may be prescribed for PCOS patients:

 Combination birth control pills

-These pills contain progestin and estrogen and are meant to regulate the oestrogen hormone and decrease the production of androgen.
-In regulating hormones, they also control the menstrual cycle.
+These pills contain progestin and estrogen and are meant to regulate the estrogen hormone and decrease the production of androgen.
+By regulating hormones, they also control the menstrual cycle.